informalsystems/interchain/security/rate-limiter.md

 #### Undoing a Send

-The function `undoSend` is called when an send of tokens went wrong.
-(See `onAcknowledgePacket`  or `onTimeoutPacket` [sub-protocols](#sub-protocols) below for usage.)
-The function simply rolls back the outflow by substracting the amount sent.
+The function `undoSend` is called when a send of tokens went wrong.
+(See `onAcknowledgePacket`  or `onTimeoutPacket` [sub-protocols](#sub-protocols) below for usage of `undoSend`.)
+This function simply rolls back the outflow by substracting the amount sent.

 ```typescript
 function undoSend(packet: Packet) {